-Compared to the rest of the Metropolitan Los Angeles market, the Chino Hills submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Chino Hills submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 10 listings have been listed, which means spaces might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 20% of the available space in the Chino Hills are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 1 listings have been posted online, which means office spaces are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 400% of the office spaces in the Chino Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,200 sqft.
-Most buildings in this region are around 2 floors.
-Most buildings in this region were built in 2007 and are Class A.
+The standard measurement for office space in this area is around 1,060 sqft.
+Most buildings in this area are around 2 stories.
+Most buildings in this area were built in 2007 and are Class B.